learn-co-curriculum/dsc-phase-1-project-online/README.md

 In the recent years, the popularity of streaming services has been revolutionized by big tech companies such as YouTube, Netflix, HBO and many others.
 Consumer's habits have changed in response to this.
 Why pay for movie tickets at the theater when you can stay home and watch whatever you'd like?

 Because of this trend, we decided to look at success rates of movies and TV shows in the past years to better advise Microsoft in creating successful orginal content.
 To determine success, it's necessary to look at key areas of the entertainment industry - viewership, ratings, and award nominations.
+Beacuse higher viewership corresponds to a larger number of paying subscribers, we believe viewership is the key to success for any original content.
+It's also been shown that advertising companies pay a premium for shows with higher viewership.
 After researching these three areas, we've determined the best route to successful original content is by creating a TV series.

+PLACEHOLDER SCATTER/ REGRESSION PLOT

 ### Question 1: What type of content is most successful today?
 #### What type of content being created today?